p4rkerw/SALSA/Tutorial/README.md

 ```
 SCRATCH1=path/to/scratch
-docker run
+docker run \
---workdir $HOME
+--workdir $HOME \
--v $HOME:$HOME
+-v $HOME:$HOME \
--v path/to/GRCh38-2020-A.premrna:$HOME/rna_ref
+-v path/to/GRCh38-2020-A.premrna:$HOME/rna_ref \
--v path/to/refdata-cellranger-atac-GRCh38-1.2.0:$HOME/atac_ref
+-v path/to/refdata-cellranger-atac-GRCh38-1.2.0:$HOME/atac_ref \
--v path/to/vcf_output:$HOME/vcfdir
+-v path/to/vcf_output:$HOME/vcfdir \
--v path/to/SALSA:$HOME/SALSA
+-v path/to/SALSA:$HOME/SALSA \
--v path/to/reference:$HOME/reference
+-v path/to/reference:$HOME/reference \
--v $SCRATCH1:$SCRATCH1
+-v $SCRATCH1:$SCRATCH1 \
--e SCRATCH1="path/to/scratch"
+-e SCRATCH1="path/to/scratch" \
 --rm -it p4rkerw/salsa:count_1.0

 library_id=sample_1
 interval=chr10
-bash diabeticKidney/allele_specific_analysis/step4_gatk_anno_vcf.sh
+bash diabeticKidney/allele_specific_analysis/step4_gatk_anno_vcf.sh \
---library_id $library_id
+--library_id $library_id \
---inputvcf vcfdir/phasing/$library_id.pass.joint.${interval}hcphase.vcf.gz
+--inputvcf vcfdir/phasing/$library_id.pass.joint.${interval}hcphase.vcf.gz \
---outputdir vcfdir/funcotation
+--outputdir vcfdir/funcotation \
---outputvcf $library_id.pass.joint.${interval}hcphase.funco.vcf.gz
+--outputvcf $library_id.pass.joint.${interval}hcphase.funco.vcf.gz \
---output_table $library_id.pass.joint.${interval}hcphase.formatted.csv
+--output_table $library_id.pass.joint.${interval}hcphase.formatted.csv \
---modality atac
+--modality atac \
---threads 10
+--threads 4 \
 --funcotation reference/funcotator_dataSources.v1.6.20190124g
 ```

 **(Recommended) STEP 5:** Use barcode celltype annotations to filter the coordinate-sorted cellranger bam using the CB tag.
-This step is required if you want to analyze cell-specific effects.
+This step is required if you want to analyze cell-specific or single cell allelic effects.
 The barcode annotation file has three columns where the first column is the barcode, the second column is the library_id, and the third column is the celltype annotation.
 If you have analyzed your dataset using Seurat you could generate a barcode annotation csv in R as follows (the Seurat package is not included in the SALSA containers):
 ```
 library(Seurat)
 library(stringr)